1920 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Other Features of the 1920 Half Dollar

-Physical specifications adhere to established half dollar standards: 30.6mm diameter, 12.5 grams weight, and the distinctive reeded edge containing 150 vertical ridges that prevent counterfeiting and edge shaving.
+Physical specifications adhere to established half dollar standards: 30.6mm diameter, 12.5 grams total weight, and the distinctive reeded edge containing 150 vertical ridges that prevent counterfeiting and edge shaving.

-Also Read:Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)
+Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)

-1920 Half Dollar Mintage & Survival Data
+1920 Half Dollar Value: Mintage and Survival Data by Mint

 1920 Half Dollar Mintage & Survival Chart